A Survey on Causal Discovery: Theory and Practice: Causal Discovery

-\paragraph{Continuous Optimization (NOTEARS)} In the ``DAGs with NO TEARS'' \cite{zheng2018dags} algorithm, the causal discovery problem is reduced to a continuous optimization problem.
-The acyclicity constraint is expressed as an equality constraint $h(\textbf{W}) = 0$, where $h$ is a smooth differentiable function that measures the ``DAG-ness'' (i.e. a quantification of the acyclicity violations) of a given adjacency matrix \textbf{W}.
-When \textbf{W} is binary then:
+In the ``DAGs with NO TEARS'' \cite{zheng2018dags} algorithm, the causal discovery problem is reduced to a continuous optimization problem.
+The acyclicity constraint is expressed as an equality constraint $h(\textbf{W}) = 0$, where $h$ is a smooth differentiable function that measures the ``DAG-ness'' (i.e. a quantification of the acyclicity violations) of a given adjacency matrix \textbf{W}:

 where $tr$, is the trace operator, $\circ$ is the Hadamard product, $e^*$ is the matrix exponential and $n$ the size of \textbf{W}.
 Moreover, this function has a rather simple associated gradient: